Creature Songs based on Collective Nouns

 Gobbling up the little fish that came to school

-Sharks do not have bones but they do have rows and rows of teeth that continually move to the front row.
+Sharks do not have bones but they do have rows and rows of sharp teeth that continually move to the front row.
 Once there, they only have about 10 days of life before they are shed or fall out during dinner!
 If you were to be so foolish as to attempt to stroke a shark you would discover its skin feels rough like sandpaper.
-Should you come face to face with this deadly predator our advice is to flip it on its back where it will promptly enter a trance-like state allowing you to swim to safety!
+Should you come face to face with this deadly predator our advice is to flip it on its back where it will promptly enter a trance-like state allowing you to swim away to safety!

 Performance etiquette for sharks